Attack Challenge Mode

 Attack Challenge Mode is available for free on all plans and requests blocked by challenge mode do not count towards your usage limits.

 Vercel maintains and continuously updates a comprehensive directory of known legitimate bots from across the internet.
 Attack Challenge Mode automatically recognizes and allows these bots to pass through without being challenged.
-Here are some examples of the bot categories and services that are automatically allowed:

-This list shows just a small sample of the supported bots.
 Vercel's bot directory is regularly updated to include new legitimate services as they emerge, ensuring your SEO, analytics, integrations, and essential services continue to function even with Attack Challenge Mode enabled.

 To block specific known bots instead of allowing them through, you can create a Custom Rule that matches their User Agent.